dweinberger/newclues/README.md

 - clues_.txt: A pure text version of the clues.
 The clues are preceded by their number on a separate line.
 The subsection headings are preceded by a letter.
 The major sections are preceded by a roman numeral.

+- clues_.json: A JSON version of the clues.
+Just text.
+No preamble.
+No numbers.
+No links.

 We look forward to the use you put these to.

 Doc Searls
 doc@searls.com
 David Weinberger
 david@weinberger.org